← All RAM guides

 • Single-channel builds — cripples bandwidth regardless of MT/s.

-• Ignoring EXPO/XMP — RAM speed in OS shows JEDEC, not box speed.
+• Ignoring EXPO/XMP — OS-reported speed shows JEDEC, not box speed.

 • Overspending on RAM before GPU or monitor — match the bottleneck.